developer239/factorio-headless-server-gcp/README.md

 # Factorio Headless Server on GCP with Terraform

-Deploy Factorio headless server on Google Cloud Platform using Terraform.
-Designed for small gaming groups with simple start/stop controls and minimal player management.
+Deploy Factorio headless server on Google Cloud Platform using Terraform with HTTP API controls.
+Designed for small gaming groups with remote server management via HTTP endpoints.

 ## Setup